 In short, we’ve been successful in training the right people to do the job; the right mindset and well-developed EQ has often been more helpful than a folder full of qualifications.

-This is also the key to building good business!
+This is also the key to building a good business!

 Successful implementation of industry reforms requires managers to lead their team and clients through the change process.
 To do this effectively requires substance in our relationships with people, such as being able to build and maintain trust.
 It doesn’t take a genius to attract clients or staff, but it takes a special person to retain these same people.

-To be emotionally intelligent in an industry that relies upon trusting relationships, is an undeniably important quality and should be the focal point when recruiting the leaders of today and tomorrow; and is a quality we should be striving to continue to develop in ourselves.
+To be emotionally intelligent in an industry that relies upon trusting relationships, is an undeniably important quality and should be the focal point when recruiting the leaders of today and tomorrow and is a quality we should strive to develop in ourselves.

 Latest posts by Kellie (see all)